oktadev/okta-blog/_source/_posts/2022-07-06-spa-web-security.md

 This is where the `SameSite` attribute comes into play.
 You can control when cookies should be sent by using the `SameSite` attribute and setting one of 3 values:
 1. `Strict` - only send cookies if they are going to the same site that requested them.
 2. `Lax` - only send cookies when the user is navigating to the origin site.
 (This is the default behavior now for Chromium-based browsers.)
 3. `None` - send the cookies to everyone, everywhere.
-As a safeguard for your concerningly generous behavior, you're also required to add the `Secure` attribute
+As a safeguard for your concerningly generous behavior, which is concerning to the browser, you're also required to add the `Secure` attribute

 With the `SameSite` attribute set, you can no longer have a scenario like this
 ![Giphy of multiple hands holding out cookies to Cookie Monster.
 Cookie Monster grabs and eats them all.](https://media.giphy.com/media/xT0xeMA62E1XIlup68/giphy.gif)